Nurses and midwives in England

 Full-time equivalent is the number of staff there would be if you added together all their hours to create only full-time jobs.
 So for example two people working half a week each would add up to one full-time equivalent job.

-The number of nurses and health visitors has increased by around 1,400 since July 2010, after initially falling in 2011 and 2012.
-The number of full-time equivalent midwives has increased by 1,900 over the same period.
+The number of full-time equivalent nurses and health visitors has increased by around 5,700 since October 2010, after initially falling in 2011 and 2012.
+The number of midwives has increased by 2,300 over the same period.

 Not all types of nurses have increased in number though.
-There are around 1,900 fewer nurses working in learning disabilities since July 2010 and 3,800 fewer working in maternity services.
+There are around 5,700 fewer full-time equivalent nurses working in community health since October 2010 and 4,200 fewer working in mental health.

 It’s been estimated by the Royal College of Nursing that there are around 40,000 vacant nursing positions in England (as of December 2016).
 That isn’t the same as the number of nurses NHS England needs, it’s the estimated number of vacant posts it has funding for.